 The situation may be exacerbated by earlier psychological issues that were never resolved.
 It is not too late to address them.
 If you can successfully manage the emotional world of your toddler, you can prevent further behavioural problems developing.
 At BrightPIP, we can help you make sense of your toddler’s feelings.

 At BrightPIP, we can help you take the first step, providing the space for you to explore your feelings and learn how to regulate your child’s emotions.
-Call 01273 291670 to make an appointment.
+To refer yourself to our service contact your GP, or Health Visitor, or call 01273 291670.

 Brighton Parent Infant Psychological Therapy